patzly/grocy-android/app/src/main/assets/README.md

-# TODO
+# TODO (sorted by priority)

+## Bugs

+## Improvements

+- Feedback and About accessible from login
+- use server settings and configs

 ## Features

+- create, edit and delete shopping lists
+- Batch consume: icon (like flash toggle) for opening product, default is off for each scan
+- Master product group sheet: go to master products with this product filter applied
 - help page with note that all buttons can be long pressed to get a tip
 - translation contribution
-- Batch consume: icon (like flash toggle) for opening product, default is off for each scan
-- create and edit shopping lists
-- extended product edit
+- extended product editing
-- Master product group sheet: go to master products with this product filter applied

-## Improvements

-- use server settings and configs
-- access feedback, info and help from login screen

-## Bugs

 ## Illustrations